microsoft/TypeScript-wiki/tsconfig.json.md

 ```

 ## Details
 The `"compilerOptions"` property can be omitted, in which case the compiler's defaults are used.
-For more details about supported compiler options see [[Compiler Options]] documentation.
+See our full list of supported [[Compiler Options]].

 If no `"files"` property is present in a `tsconfig.json`, the compiler defaults to including all files in the containing directory and subdirectories.
 When a `"files"` property is specified, only those files are included.